-- All staff at the school engage in regular training sessions when Quality First Teaching is addressed. - The SENDCO and other SLT members provide regular CPD to other staff in school in specific aspects of meeting the needs of pupils with SEN. - All staff have regular CPD meetings.
-The progress of all pupils including those with SEND is a core aspect of the appraisal process and appraisal targets will look at how to develop staff skills in meeting individual pupil needs as necessary. - Teaching assistants are engaged in an ongoing training whereby the role of the teaching assistant is developed. - External trainers are brought in periodically to address more specialist training needs such as dealing with specific medical conditions (e.g. epilepsy) or to train staff in the use of specific interventions. - Peer support and guidance is available daily for all staff in school and some of the best training development occurs through professional dialogue with colleagues looking at meeting the specific needs of a pupil. - The 2 SENDCos work closely together and support eachother.
-In addition they are supported as part of a Local SENDCo cluster group and a city wide group, which provides training, updates, monitoring and problem solving.
+- All staff at the school engage in regular training sessions when Quality First Teaching is addressed. - The Assistant Head of School, the SENDCO and other SLT members provide regular CPD to other staff in school in specific aspects of meeting the needs of pupils with SEND. - All staff have regular CPD meetings.
+The progress of all pupils including those with SEND is a core aspect of the appraisal process and appraisal targets will look at how to develop staff skills in meeting individual pupil needs as necessary. - Teaching assistants are engaged in an ongoing training whereby the role of the teaching assistant is developed. - External trainers are brought in periodically to address more specialist training needs such as dealing with specific medical conditions (e.g. epilepsy) or to train staff in the use of specific interventions.

+Peer support and guidance is available daily for all staff in school and some of the best training development occurs through professional dialogue with colleagues looking at meeting the specific needs of a pupil.